hernantz/blog/content/mock-yourself-not-your-tests.md

 the credit card with a specific currency, the mocked tests above would still pass successfully, so they will not tell you anymore whether you have introduced a regression bug or not.
-Yes, I'm aware of the `autospec=True` param, that would restrict the mock to just follow the object's api, but I'll refer to this later.
+Yes, I'm aware of the `autospec=True` param, that would restrict the mock to just follow the object's api, but lets try a completely different approach.

 ### Testing without mocks